mserajnik/element-emotes/README.md

 instead, it requires an application to serve them according to [this API specification][emote-server-api].

-__Note:__ This extension uses [Manifest V3][manifest-v3], which (as of June 2022) is [not yet supported in Firefox][firefox-manifest-v3].
-I also do not use Firefox and have no interest in officially supporting it once Manifest V3 support is added.
-This README only refers to Chromium-based browsers and the extension might or might not work in Firefox.
+__Note:__ This extension uses [Manifest V3][manifest-v3] and might or might not work in Firefox or other browsers that are not based on Chromium.
+I have no interest in supporting these browsers.

 ## Table of contents